pangeo-data/climpred/docs/source/metrics.rst

     # Enter any of the below keywords in ``metric=...`` for the compute functions.
     print(f"\n\nKeywords: {metric_aliases['median_absolute_error']}")

-The median of the absolute differences between forecasts and observations.
-Applying the median function to absolute error makes it more robust to outliers.

 .. autofunction:: _median_absolute_error

 Normalized Distance Metrics